omair-khalid/jponttuset.github.io/index.md

 ---

 <br />
-<p><font size="2">I am a fresh graduate of Masters in Computer Vision and Robotics.
-I am interested in the fields of Computer Vision and Robotics with a focus on deep learning.
+<p><font size="2">I am a fresh graduate of Masters in Computer Vision and Robotics, interested in the fields of Computer Vision and Robotics with a focus on deep learning.

 Currently, I am looking for a full-time research opportunity as well.
 Feel free to contact me.</font></p>
 <br />

   <blockquote>